 Next, secure the drain to the sink from the underside by installing the large gasket and nut.
 Hand tighten as far as possible, then use your wrench or pliers to snug everything up.
 Be careful not to over tighten as you could crack the sink.

 Make sure that the drain tailpiece has seated properly into the trap and tighten the compression cap there.

 Insert the lever for the pop up drain through the back of the faucet and insert the pop up into the drain.

 Finally attach the pop up lever to the control rod as depicted.
-Clean off all plumber's putty and test!
+Clean off all plumber's putty and test.

-- You may have to drop the entire trap in order to release the old drain.
+Apply Teflon tape to any threaded parts if needed to help prevent water seepage.
+You may have to drop the entire trap in order to release the old drain.
 Do so by loosening the compression caps on both sides of the trap.